BLM TRails Project

-Through partnership and philanthropic leadership, this community-centered BLM Trails Project will strengthen the health, connectivity, and outdoor culture of the Teton Region.
-This multi-use network of natural-surface single track trails will provide lasting, inclusive access for mountain bikers, hikers, and equestrians, while safeguarding access to public lands and open spaces.
-Guided by contemporary trail design and management practices, this project will create an engaging, sustainable trail system in Victor, Idaho.
+Through partnership, this community-centered BLM Trails Project will strengthen the health, connectivity, and outdoor culture of the Teton Region while providing access for mountain bikers, hikers, and equestrians, while safeguarding access to public lands and open spaces.
+Guided by contemporary trail design and directional management practices, this project will create an engaging, fun, sustainable trail system in Teton Valley, Idaho.

 In 2015, inspired by the prospect of a revised BLM Travel Management Plan, MBT built the AJ Linnell Memorial Trail to secure meaningful public access to BLM lands through two private easements, minutes from downtown Victor, Idaho.
-Finally approved in 2024, the Upper East Snake Office BLM Travel Management Plan designated more than seven miles of trail routes in this area as ‘non-motorized and open to e-bikes’, accessed via the AJ Linnell Memorial Trail.
-With strong momentum behind the project, a 10-acre parcel of land was secured in Fox Creek, providing a future access point and unlocking up to 12 additional miles of trail.
+Finally approved in 2024, the Upper Snake East BLM Travel Management Plan designated more than seven miles of trail routes in this area as ‘non-motorized and open to e-bikes’, accessed via the AJ Linnell Memorial Trail.
+With strong momentum behind the project, a 10-acre parcel of land was secured by Trust for Public Lands in Fox Creek, providing a future access point and unlocking up to 12 additional miles of trail.

 Next steps: